What If I Fail in AIBE? Know What To Do Next

 What’s Next For Candidates Who Failed in AIBE?

 As per the AIBE eligibility criteria, there is no limit on the number of times a candidate can appear for AIBE.
-BCI also does not prescribe any age limit to appear for the exam.
+BCI also does not prescribe any age limit to appear for the bar exam.
 It means if a candidate fails in AIBE, they can always come back and appear for the next session of the exam.

 As per the revised AIBE eligibility criteria implemented from AIBE 19 onwards, even final-year law students without any backlogs can appear for the exam.
 Such candidates must make sure they also clear their final semester exams.
 The AIBE result for final-year students is only provisional and will be subject to them clearing their law degree exams within a specified period.